openhealthcare/opal/doc/docs/guides/roles_and_permissions.md

-## Roles & Permissions in OPAL
+## Roles & Permissions in Opal

-OPAL provides some global per-user flags, which are set in the UserProfile model, as well as more detailed permissions available via roles.
+Opal provides some global per-user flags, which are set in the UserProfile model, as well as more detailed permissions available via roles.

 ### The UserProfile model